Derived deformation theory of algebraic structures

 Lemma~\ref{L:gPoiss=Tam} together with Theorem~\ref{T:Def+=hAut} implies that \begin{cor} The truncated Tamarkin deformation complex $CH_{Pois_n}^{(\bullet>0)}(A,A)$ controls deformations of $A$ into the $\infty$-category of dg $Pois_n$-algebras, in other words is the tangent Lie algebra of the derived prestack group $\underline{haut}_{Pois_{n\infty}}(A)$, where $Pois_{n\infty}$ is a cofibrant resolution of $Pois_n$. \end{cor}

-\begin{rem} The proof of Lemma~\ref{L:gPoiss=Tam} also shows that the deformation complex $g_{Pois_n,A}^{\psi}$ of the formal moduli problem $\underline{{Pois_{n}}_{\infty} \{A \}}^{\psi}$ is given by the $L_\infty$-algebra $CH_{Pois_n}^{(\bullet>1)}(A,A)[n]$, which is the kernel
+\begin{rem} The proof of Lemma~\ref{L:gPoiss=Tam} also shows that the deformation complex $g_{Pois_n,A}^{\varphi}$ of the formal moduli problem $\underline{{Pois_{n}}_{\infty} \{A \}}^{\varphi}$ is given by the $L_\infty$-algebra $CH_{Pois_n}^{(\bullet>1)}(A,A)[n]$, which is the kernel

 and is thus a even further truncation of $CH_{Pois_n}^*(A,A)$.
-The situation is thus similar to what happens in deformation theory of associative algebras.
+The situation is thus similar to what happens in deformation theory of associative algebras. \end{rem}

-One can also wonder which deformation problem controls the full complex $CH_{Pois_n}^*(A,A)$.
-In view of our results and classical results on deformation theory of $E_n$-algebras (\cite{KellerLowen, Preygel, Fra}), we can conjecture that $CH_{Pois_n}^*(A,A)$ shall control deformations of categories of modules over $Pois_n$-algebras into $E_{|n-1|}$-monoidal dg-categories, with some shift on the linear enrichment of the category when $n\leq 1$ according to the red shift trick~\cite{Toen-ICM, Toe}. \end{rem}
+One can also wonder which deformation problem is controled by the full complex $CH_{Pois_n}^*(A,A)$.
+In view of our results and classical results on deformation theory of $E_n$-algebras (\cite{KellerLowen, Preygel, Fra}), we make the following